hydephp/develop/docs/digging-deeper/advanced-customization.md

 ## Prerequisites for Customizing directories

-Before customizing any source and output directories it may be helpful to know how these settings are stored internally.
+>info Before customizing any source and output directories it may be helpful to know how these settings are stored internally.

 **The following is a summary from the [Page Models](page-models) documentation:**